wlin16/VariPred/README.md

 ## Step 3: Train the model

 *Note: The weight of the trained model mentioned in the publication has been given under the directory of VariPred/model/model.ckpt.
-Running train_VariPred.sh script to re-train the model will replace the given weight.
-If there is no need to customize the model for a specific task, but only to use a trained model to make clinical impact predictions for variants, please skip this step and proceed directly to step 5.*
+Running train_VariPred.sh script to re-train the model will replace the given weight. *

 *If there is no need to customize the model for a specific task or evaluate the performance of VariPred, but only to use VariPred to make clinical impact predictions for variants, please skip Step 3 and Step 4 and proceed directly to Step 5.*